phantomcyber/phantom-community-projects/Apps/phzoom/readme.md

 ## Splunk Add-on for Zoom Enrichment

+### Where to find them

+The Splunk Add-on for Zoom Enrichment app can be found [here](../../Splunk_Apps/Zoom_Enrichment_Use_Case/)

+### How to install

+The Playbooks provided with this project can be installed by downloading the "*.tgz" files, navigating to the "playbooks" screen in Phantom, and then clicking the "Import Playbook" button.
+There is no need to unzip these fields.

-This app is disigned to provide kvstores for zoom enrichment data provided by phantom.
+This app is designed to provide kvstores for zoom enrichment data provided by phantom.

 1. zoom_meeting_details
    - Used to store rich details about Zoom meetings.
 Can only be populated while a meeting is actively in session.